sandrucristian/Linux-Monitoring-101/NMAP-The-Null-Scan.md

 nmap -sN 192.168.1.10
 ```

-Oftentimes, when I’m running around the country setting up Flow Analytics,
-I don’t see Null Scans pop up.
-However, recently I’ve visited high-profile customers that are big targets for malicious behavior.
-As we configure Cisco NetFlow on their routers and ASA firewalls, I’ve noticed FA alerting on these packets with no flags set.

 The Null Scan is a type of TCP scan that hackers — both ethical and malicious — use to identify listening TCP ports.
 In the right hands,
 a Null Scan can help identify potential holes for server hardening, but in the wrong hands, it is a reconnaissance tool.
 It is a pre-attack probe.